taylojo5/theo-core/docs/build-docs/PLAN_PROMPTS.md

 Use the @CHUNKING_BEST_PRACTICES.md learnings file to inform your planning, architecture, and guidelines.

-Also, give an analysis for what chunks are foundational vs what chunks can be implemented in parallel
+Also, give an analysis for what chunks are foundational vs what chunks can be implemented in parallel.

+Store the chunk plan in the phase folder
 ```

 ## ANALYSIS POST PHASE